nextcloud/documentation/developer_manual/general/security.rst

   <?php
   OCP\JSON::callCheck();

-If you are using the App Framework, every controller method is automatically checked for CSRF unless you explicitely exclude it by setting the @NoCSRFRequired annotation before the controller method, see :doc:`../app/controllers`
+If you are using the App Framework, every controller method is automatically checked for CSRF unless you explicitly exclude it by setting the @NoCSRFRequired annotation before the controller method, see :doc:`../app/controllers`

 Unvalidated redirects
 ---------------------
-This is more of an annoyance than a critical security vulnerability since it may be used for social engineering or phising.
+This is more of an annoyance than a critical security vulnerability since it may be used for social engineering or phishing.

 Always validate the URL before redirecting if the requested URL is on the same domain or an allowed ressource.